Cumulocity-IoT/cumulocity-pki-integration/doc/Use Cases.md

 #### Alternative Path
 none
+#### Amount of involved devices
+- [x] one
+- [x] multiple

 ## UC 7: Certificate Replacement
 #### Description
-This use case si the replace an existing device certificate with a new one to for example move a device from one cumulocity tenant to another tenant.
+This use case is to replace an existing device certificate with a new one to for example move a device from one cumulocity tenant to another tenant.

 #### Actor
 The cumulocity user which has the permissions to manage devices and access to the device management app.